emma-holmes/Phase-Coherence-for-Python/README.md

 PC = PhaseCoherence(freq, timeSeries, FS)
 ```
 The output from the script is a floating-point value between 0 and 1.

+### Note for MATLAB users
+There are two versions of the code, which perform the same computations and output: one for MATLAB and one for Python 3.
+The MATLAB code can be found in a separate repository: [Phase-Coherence-for-MATLAB](https://github.com/emma-holmes/Phase-Coherence-for-MATLAB)

 ## License